Khost: 21st century

-On 12 May 2009, several teams of armed militants stormed Khost, prompting a heavy 6-hour battle with US and Afghan National Army forces.
-Reportedly the attack involved 10 suicide bombers, of whom seven were able to detonate and three were shot by security forces.
-Coalition Forces, aided by the Afghan National Army and Afghan National Police, took the lead in repelling the attack.
+On 12 May 2009, several teams of armed militants stormed Khost, prompting a heavy 6-hour battle with US and Afghan government forces.
+Reportedly the attack involved 10 suicide bombers, of whom seven were able to detonate and three were shot.

-On 20 November 2009 a bomb killed 3 civilians and wounded 3 others as a car hit a roadside bomb in Khost City.
+On 20 November 2009 a bomb killed 3 civilians and wounded 3 others as a car hit a roadside bomb in the city.
 According to the chief of criminal investigation the act was perpetrated by the Taliban.

-On 24 November 2009, according to the Afghan Ministry of Interior, 6 people, including 5 children were killed when a remote control bomb attacked a water station in Khost which had been built by the Rural Rehabilitation Ministry to distribute water to the locals.
+On 24 November 2009, according to the Afghan Ministry of Interior, 6 people, including 5 children were killed when a remote control bomb attacked a water station in the city which had been built by the Ministry of Rural Rehabilitation and Development to distribute water to the locals.

-On 30 December 2009, a suicide bomber attacked Forward Operating Base Chapman, a major CIA base in Khost, and killed seven CIA officers, including the chief of the base.
+On 30 December 2009, Humam Khalil Abu-Mulal al-Balawi attacked the now-closed Forward Operating Base Chapman in which he killed seven CIA officers, including one Afghan and one Jordian.

 On 18 February 2011, a suicide car bomber targeted a police checkpoint and killed 11 people.

-On 14 July 2011, according to a spokesman for the provincial government, NATO ground troops killed six civilians in a night raid of the village of Toora Worai, in an area known as Matoon, about seven kilometres from the Khost provincial capital of Khost city.
+On 14 July 2011, according to a spokesman for the provincial government, NATO ground troops killed six civilians in a night raid of the village of Toora Worai, in an area known as Matoon, about seven kilometres from the city.

-On 15 August 2021, Khost was seized by Taliban fighters, becoming the twenty-eighth provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.
+On 15 August 2021, Khost was seized by Taliban fighters, becoming the twenty-eighth provincial capital to be captured as part of the wider 2021 Taliban offensive.
 At least 29 people died in Khost during the June 2022 Afghanistan earthquake.